 - Is this thought true?

 - Is there another explanation or another way of looking at things?

-- What advice would I give someone else who had this thought?
+- What advice would I give to a friend who had this thought?

-Dr. Amen suggests writing down your automatic negative thoughts to help you see patterns.
-(20)
+Writing down your automatic negative thoughts can help you see patterns.

 You may find that certain situations or people trigger them.